Advice & Resources for Overwintering Honeybees

 - How to Make Sugar Water to feed your bees when the outside temperature is above freezing.

-- Sugar Cake/Sugar Board Tutorial to feed your honeybees in the winter when it is too cold forth feed
+- Sugar Cake/Sugar Board Tutorial to feed your honeybees in the winter when it is too cold for liquid feed

 - How to Make Grease Patties that double as food and mite control!